Anne Hoey as told by Anne Hughes McCarthy

 • There were two boys, Stephen (named for Anne's brother) and John born between 1860 and 1865..
 They had been given ice skates for Christmas and John fell in the pond while trying them out for the first time.
 Stephen tried to rescue him and when they were pulled out, they were tightly wrapped in each others arms.

 • Mary was born in 1865 and married John Willy Gagan and was my grandmother.
 Her children were Mary Ellen, Anne, Stephen and Irene.
 Mary Ellen married George Hughes and their children were Anne Theresa, Mary, and Rita.
-(Another post on the George Hughes children "Amelia Earhart" ) Anne Theresa married Daniel Patrick McCarthy and their children were Sheila Anne and Mary Ellen.
+(Another post on the George Hughes children "Amelia Earhart" ) Anne Theresa married Daniel Patrick McCarthy (his brother Jack McCarthy died in World War II) and their children were Sheila Anne and Mary Ellen.
 (More post on Dan and Ann: Necking in a rumble seat) Sheila Anne married Sam Begg and their children were Amy Anne and Heather Lyn.
 Amy Anne married Tom De Groff

 • Ellen was born in 1868 and married John Halligan.
 Their children were Frank, Jo, Florence and Edward.